ryujt/ryulib-delphi/docs/etc/001/README.md

 Unless that component is for general use, it's quite a hassle.
 So I suggest you use the following method.

-This method allows you to use the form designer without registering a new component.
-You can only add additional functions by delegating them to another unit.
+This method allows you to use the form designer without registering a new component, and you can only add additional functions by delegating them to another unit.

 ## Form unit